An official website of the United States government

 Exclusion Criteria

-Participant has documented anaphylactic or other severe reaction to any ultrasound or CT contrast media.
+Participant has a history of severe or anaphylactic reactions to any ultrasound contrast media.

-Additional locations may be listed on ClinicalTrials.gov for NCT05705219.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05705219.

 I. Assess diagnostic yield of 3D-MPUS data acquisition.